dwmkerr/boxes/README.md

 Boxes will use whatever is the currently set local AWS configuration.

 Boxes manages EC2 instances that have a tag with the name `boxes.boxid`.

+## Managing and Reducing Costs

+As long as you have followed the [Enable Cost Reporting](#enabling-cost-reporting) guide, then most of the costs associated with a box should be tracked.
+However, some costs which seem to not be tracked but potentially can be material are:

+- EBS instances

+### Snapshot Storage

+When you turn off EC2 instances, EBS devices will still be attached.
+Although the instance will no longer accrue charges, you EBS devices will.

+To save costs, you can detach EBS devices from stopped instances, snapshot it, delete the device, then re-create the device and re-attach as needed before you restart the instance.
+However, this is fiddle and time consuming.

+Boxes can take care of this for you - when you stop a box, just pass the `-d` or `--detach-and-archive` flag to detach and block storage devices.
+They will be snapshotted and boxes will restore and re-attach the devices automatically when you restart them.

+Boxes puts tags on the instance to track the details of the devices which must be restored - not that if you restart the instance yourself you will have to recreate the devices yourself too, so detaching/archiving is easier if you only use Boxes to manage the device.

 ## Developer Guide